 Associate Professor of History; Department Chair

-Alexander Kitroeff was born in Athens, Greece and was educated in the U. K. where he received a B.A. in Politics at Warwick University, an M.A. in History at Keele University and a D.Phil. in Modern History at Oxford University in 1984.
-His doctoral dissertation, completed at St. Antony's College, examined the history of the Greek diaspora in modern Egypt.
+Alexander Kitroeff was born in Athens, Greece and was educated in the U. K. where he received a D.Phil. in Modern History at Oxford University in 1984.
+His doctoral dissertation, completed at St. Antony's College, examined the history of the Greek diaspora in modern Egypt under the supervision of Roger Owen and Albert Hourani.
 Kitroeff has taught at Queens College CUNY; Princeton University; Temple University & New York University, and in 1996 began teaching at Haverford College, where he is presently Associate Professor of History.

 B.A., University of Warwick